Arkadiusz Krysik

 In the context of software design, modules refer to the integration points within the software for external services or APIs.

-It is important to create a software architecture that can seamlessly connect and interact with external APIs or third-party services and modules.
+It is important to create a software architecture that can seamlessly connect and interact with external APIs or third-party services.
 This requires attention to the compatibility of data formats, communication protocols, and authentication methods.
 An effective software architecture for system integration is critical for extending the capabilities of the software and allowing it to leverage external data and functionality.

 Software components